 If you turn ON the Productivity mode POEditor generates a worksheet where all the untranslated terms are listed on a single page and all the other buttons are removed, so you can focus on translating the strings only.

-- Export allows you to download the languages translated in a POEditor project in a localization format of your choice (Pot, PHP Array, Excel, Apple Strings, iOS Xliff, Android String, Microsoft Resx, Microsoft Resw, Java Properties, JSON, INI, Angular XMB and XTB, YAML, CSV).
+- Export allows you to download the languages translated in a POEditor project in a localization format of your choice (PO, POT, PHP Array, Excel, Apple Strings, iOS XLIFF, Android String, Microsoft Resx, Microsoft Resw, Java Properties, JSON, INI, Angular XMB and XTB, YAML, CSV).

-- Automatic Translation is a feature that uses the Google or Bing translation engines to fill in all the empty translation fields in a language.
+- Automatic Translation is a feature that uses the Google or Microsoft translation engines to fill in all the empty translation fields in a language.

 - Translation Memory searches for identical terms in all the translations you performed, either as owner or contributor, and creates a list of these terms and their translations.
 You can choose to eliminate the translations you do not need from this list and to keep the adequate ones.